I Inherited a House…Now What?

 Please call Gary today at 801-382-9199 with any questions.

 3) Property ownership costs money.

 It’s rare to see a building that’s been perfectly maintained.
-Most inherited houses need major improvements, and some are just very dated and in great livable condition.
-Even if dated but good livable condition, major issues such as heating, electrical, roof, plumbing, air conditioning and more can cost a lot of money over time.
+Most people that inherited a house have a house that needs improvements or repairs.
+Even if house is just dated but in good livable condition, major issues such as heating, electrical, roof, plumbing, air conditioning and more can cost a lot of money over time.